Bike Accident Attorney in Honolulu, Hawaii

 Whether You Were Riding a Rental or Your Own Bike, You May Be Able to Recover Your Expenses

 Between 2017 and 2018, Hawaii saw a larger increase in pedestrian fatalities than any other state.
 Many of these accidents involved walkers, but as the number of bikers on the roads has increased, so has the number of bicycle accidents.
 There are no complete statistics about the number of bicyclists injured on the islands, but in our minds, even one is too many.

 Drivers choose to put everyone else on the road in danger when they engage in negligent behaviors.

 These behaviors include:

 Bicyclists are more likely than drivers to sustain serious or even fatal injuries—especially when they are involved in an accident with a car or truck.
-We are here to support the victims of bad bicycle crashes who need help with their recovery.
+Daniel T Pagliarini AAL is here to support the victims of bad bicycle crashes who need help with their recovery.

 Hawaii Bike Accident Statistics

 Between 2007 and 2010, an average of 3 bikers died in Hawaii each year, and 1300 others were injured.